skwh/three-card/index.md

 ### Playing all four of a kind

-A player may play all four of a kind during their turn, given that the value of the pile is greater than the value of the card on the top of the pile.
+A player may play all four of a kind during their turn, given that the value of the four-of-a-kind is greater than the value of the card on the top of the pile.
 Once all four cards are played, the pile is removed from play and the player may play any card to start the pile again.
 In this way, four of a kind acts similar to a 10.